laiadriantao/astrology-webapp-homework/README.md

   This functionality however is not embedded in any class but it's written directly in each page of each zodiac sign due to time constraints at the making of the app, but the code was written in such a way that it could be easily adjusted for each zodiac sign page.

-I am expecting in the future to create a more modern version of this application.
+I am expecting in the future to take a more modern approach to this app.